George David Scanlan (Reg MBACP)

 I believe that the supervisory relationship is key to the quality and effectiveness of supervision.
 If you and your supervisor are willing and able to develop an open, trusting, reflective & effective working alliance then the work of supervision, including facing the challenges which arise, can be tackled with optimism and confidence through the integrity of the supervisory relationship.

-I first trained as a supervisor with the Scottish Council on Alcohol in 1994 and have supervised counsellors on the National AIDS Helpline, in the Barlinnie Addiction Project, HMP Barlinnie and then for over 10 years, a team of counsellors in a Scotland-wide, 3rd sector Employee Assistance Provider in Glasgow.
+I first trained as a supervisor in addiction counselling in 1994 and have subsequently supervised on the National AIDS Helpline, in prison and for over 10 years supervised a team of counsellors for an Employee Assistance Provider in Scotland.

-Having relocated back home to Merseyside, I am now studying a Post Graduate Diploma in Advanced Counselling & Psychotherapy at Salford University which includes a professional qualification in supervision.
-I am also working in private practice as a counsellor and supervisor.
+Having relocated back home to Merseyside, I have completed a Post Graduate Diploma in Advanced Counselling & Psychotherapy at Salford University which includes a professional qualification in supervision.
+I am now working in private practice as a counsellor and supervisor.

 From my counsellor profile you will see that my philosophy is humanistic and integrative and this informs my approach to supervision.
 I have supervised counsellors from a variety of approaches including integrative, relational, person-centred, solution-focused and cognitive-behavioural, and across the developmental spectrum from trainees to long qualified practitioners.
 My years in EAP & NHS staff counselling have provided me with a particular wealth of experience of a wide variety of organisational settings, the challenges of working in a time-limited way and the often conflicting demands on both the counsellor and the client.

-My current university training is allowing me to revisit the theories, models and methods of supervision, to reflect on my years of experience and to explore how supervision is responding to the various demands and challenges which the counselling and psychotherapy world is clearly facing.
+My university training has allowed me to revisit the theories, models and methods of supervision, to reflect on my years of experience and to explore how supervision is responding to the various demands and challenges which the counselling and psychotherapy world is clearly facing.

-I am particularly interested in working with counsellors who are moving in an integrated direction, regardless of initial training modality, and are looking to bring more of themselves into the therapeutic relationship.
+I am particularly interested in working with counsellors who are moving in an integrative direction, regardless of initial training modality, and are looking to bring more of themselves into the therapeutic relationship.

-If my brief outline resonates with you and you would like to begin a dialogue with me about supervision, whether short or longer term, then please contact me and we can arrange an initial meeting at the Liverpool Therapy Rooms.
-I may also be able to see you at your place of work, please ask.
+If my brief outline resonates with you and you would like to begin a dialogue with me about supervision, whether short or longer term, then please contact me and we can arrange an initial session.
+I am currently offering online supervision until face to face is back up and running.

 Initial Meeting: £30 for a one hour session